vaqm2/vaqm2.github.io/README.md

 fortunate to receive a
-[post-doctoral research grant from the Lundbeck Foundation](https://lundbeckfonden.com/en/genetic-risk-and-the-societal-cost-of-mental-disorders) to estimate the societal cost conferred by a genetic liability towards mental disease, using genetic risk as an instrumental variable and also the benefits of an earlier diagnosis and intervention.
+[post-doctoral research grant from the Lundbeck Foundation](https://lundbeckfonden.com/en/genetic-risk-and-the-societal-cost-of-mental-disorders) to estimate the societal cost conferred by a genetic liability towards mental disease and the benefits of an earlier diagnosis and intervention.

 During my PhD obtained through the University of Copenhagen, Department of Biostatistics and Bioinformatics, I worked on a wide variety of projects, including